1. Services for Submitted Samples

 Liquid Chromatography Mass Spectrometry (LCMS)

-This service also utilizes our Orbitrap mass spectrometer, coupled to a high performance liquid chromatography system, for the separation of a mixture of analytes before ionization and mass analysis.
-This service is best-utilized for crude metabolite extracts and tryptic digests of proteins.
-Additionally, this service will be offered on a microfluidic system coupled to our new Xevo G2 mass spectrometer in the near future.
+This service also utilizes our Orbitrap mass spectrometer, coupled to a high performance liquid chromatography system, for the separation of a mixture of analytes before ionization and mass analysis as well as an Agilent triple-quadrupole mass spectrometer.
+This service is generally utilized for crude extracts and tryptic digests of proteins.
+Additionally, this service is available on a microfluidic system coupled to our new Xevo G2 Qtof mass spectrometer on a per-sample basis.

 LC-MS & Static Nanospray Ionization (nanoESI) Time of Flight Molecular Weight